OlofBlomqvist/gelf-lb/readme.md

 # How to install

-If you do not wish to build the application yourself you can download the latest release from the github repository or use Cargo to install from Crates.io.
+There is no installer, just a binary.
+If you do not wish to build it yourself you can download the latest release from the github repository.

 # How to run